 If you return your application by June 10, the Treasurer’s Office will review your application and follow up on any changes needed.

 Should the bonded indebtedness and lease-purchase contracts entered into after July 1, 1998, be included to determine a uniform levy?

-See the dated May 9, 2014.
-T:\Aid Payments\MFO\ 05 09 2014 Interpretation of Rev Stat 35-1204.pdf
+See the memo from Treasurer Stenberg dated May 9, 2014.